drstarry/A-Tour-of-Colleberative-Editing/README.md

 ## Design
 We use a simple list-based CRDT to implement collaborate editor, please go to `/CRDT` folder for more information.

+We assume end users are talking to two data centers and there is a network partition. **Commit** means the replica is pushing operations to other replicas. **Sync** means the replica is receiving updates from other replicas.
+The system is not real-time, each step requires a click.

+Will make sure:
+* Eventual delivery
+* No conflict
+* Lossless

 ### Demo
 ![](meta/out_big.gif)